OneFS Signed Upgrades

 Are you sure? (yes/[no]): yes

-When installing a signed upgrade, patch, firmware or drive support package (DSP) on a cluster running OneFS 9.4, the command syntax used is fundamentally the same as in prior OneFS versions, with only the file extension itself having changed.
+When installing a signed upgrade, firmware or drive support package (DSP) on a cluster running OneFS 9.4 or later, the command syntax used is fundamentally the same as in prior OneFS versions, with only the file extension itself having changed.
 The actual install file will have the ‘.isi’ extension, and the file containing the hash value for download verification will have a ‘.isi.sha256’ suffix.
-For example, take the OneFS 9.4 install files:
+For example, take the v1.53 drive support package files:

 The following syntax can be used to initiate a parallel OneFS signed upgrade: